 Jim: And you can do everything really well and still have a child that, uh, doesn’t choose the direction you would want them to choose.

-Chrystal: …Has been teaching me.
-And I said to them, “You know, listen; between – don’t take offense to this, boys, but between 15 and 25, those are potentially the dumbest years of your life.
-Literally, the frontal lobe is not formed until you’re-
+Chrystal: … God has been teaching me.
+And I said to them, “You know, listen, between … Don’t take offense to this, boys, but between 15 and 25, those are potentially the dumbest years of your life.
+Literally the frontal lobe is not formed until you’re-

-Chrystal: “…In your mid-20s.
-My prayer is that during what could be the dumbest years of your life that you would not make mistakes – because we all make mistakes – that would impact your life in a hugely negative-
+Chrystal: “… in your mid-twenties.
+My prayer is that during what could be the dumbest years of your life, that you would not make mistakes, ’cause we all make mistakes, that would impact your life in a hugely negative-

-Chrystal: “…Way for the rest of your life.
-But the reality is I have to teach you what I know, pray over you and realize that you get to choose.
+Chrystal: “… way for the rest of your life.
+But the reality is I have to teach you what I know, pray over you, and realize that you get to choose.
 My prayer is that you make wise choices.”

 Chrystal: So the thing is, we have to look beyond.
-If you’re in that situation, then that’s a choice you get to make – look beyond today.
+If you’re in that situation, then that’s a choice you get to make.
+Look beyond today.
 The way it looks today is not the way it will be forever.
-But for the person who is not facing the choice but has made that choice, you have to understand that God knew not only who you would be but what you would do before He ever allowed you to live.
+But the, for the person who is not facing the choice, but has made that choice, you have to understand that God knew not only who you would be, but what you would do before he ever allowed you to live.

 Jim: That’s right.